 <img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

-How Much Does It Cost to Setup your Factory?
+How Much Does It Cost to Build your Factory?
 [Cost Calculator]

 by David Collins III

-Simple answer: depends on what you are going to manufacture.
-Factory building costs can vary from $15B to $20B for a semiconductor fabricator to under a million dollars for a simple assembly operation.
+Depending on what you plan to manufacture, the cost of a new factory setup can vary from $15B to $20B for a semiconductor fabricator, to under a million dollars for a simple assembly operation.

 First, start with what you are going to produce and how much.
 Let’s take a simple product: plastic injection mold toys.
 The process to make them is relatively simple and straightforward.
 The machinery is not complicated, and it would not take long to train staff.
 We will assume only one type is produced with a simple changeover for molds between different types of pieces.
 One is a plastic soldier, and the other is a dinosaur.